Taiko2k/GTK4PythonTutorial/README.md

 Wanna make apps for Linux but not sure how to start with GTK?
 This guide will hopefully help!
 The intent is to show you how to do common things with basic code examples so that you can get up and running making your own GTK app quickly.

+Ultimately you want to be able to refer to the official documentation [here](https://docs.gtk.org/gtk4/) yourself.
+But it can be hard getting started without an initial understanding of what you're supposed to do and how you do things.
+The code examples here should help.

+How to use this tutorial: You can either follow along or just use it to refer to specific examples.

 Prerequisite: You have learnt the basics of Python.
 Ideally have some idea of how classes work.

 Topics covered: